armbrustsamuel/EuroCareBackend/README.md

 I like to use the POSTMAN application in Chrome to make the tests - Use what you thinks better.

+## Deploy
-## Deploy will be done in the future at SAP Cloud Platform
+It will be done in the future at SAP Cloud Platform